Take Part

 What will taking part involve?

-A pair of researchers from our friendly team will visit you in your home or somewhere where you feel comfortable.
+A pair of researchers from our team will visit you in your home or somewhere where you feel comfortable.
 They will ask you a range of questions about your experiences, your health, your memory and your wellbeing.
-You can read about the friendly research team members who might visit you below.
+You can read about the research team members who might visit you below.

 A friend, family member or other carer can also take part in the study and support you through it.